timescale/pgai/docs/vectorizer-worker.md

 To be able to run vectorizers in your self-hosted database, either:

-- [Install the timescaledb-ha Docker image](#install-the-timescaledb-ha-docker-image): a Docker image containing a complete local developer environment
+- [Install a local developer environment Docker image](#install-a-local-developer-environment-docker-image): a Docker image containing a database instance and pgai vectorizer worker
-- [Install the vectorizer worker Docker image](#install-and-configure-vectorizer-worker): a Docker image you use to run vectorizers on any self-hosted Postgres database with the pgai extension activated
+- [Install the vectorizer worker Docker image](#install-the-vectorizer-worker-docker-image): a Docker image you use to run vectorizers on any self-hosted Postgres database with the pgai extension activated
-- [Install vectorizer worker in your local environment](#install-vectorizer-worker-in-your-local-environment-): install pgai locally so you can run vectorizers on any self-hosted
+- [Install vectorizer worker in your local environment](#install-vectorizer-worker-in-your-local-environment): install pgai locally so you can run vectorizers on any self-hosted
   Postgres database with the pgai extension activated

-### Install the timescaledb-ha Docker image
+### Install a local developer environment Docker image

-This docker image supplies a Postgres deployment with the TimescaleDB and pgai extensions installed.
-You can develop and test pgai, vectorizers and vectorizer worker locally.
+The local developer environment is a docker configuration you use to develop and test pgai, vectorizers and vectorizer worker locally.
+It includes a:
+- Postgres deployment image with the TimescaleDB and pgai extensions installed
+- PGAI vectorizer worker image

 On your local machine:

-1. **Create the Docker configuration for the timescaledb-ha image**
+1. **Create the Docker configuration for a local developer environment**

-   Add the following docker configuration to `<timescale-folder>/docker-compose.yml`:
+   1. Add the following docker configuration to `<timescale-folder>/docker-compose.yml`:
    ```
    name: pgai
    services: